LaithAlnajjar/foundations-recipes/README.md

-# odin-recipes
+# Recipes (Foundations)
-The recipes project in the HTML foundations part of the odin project.
+The recipes project in the HTML foundations sections of the foundations course in The Odin Project.
-This project displays my ability to manipulate text, add links and images and make lists.